jason358ma/PieCentral/shepherd/LCM_README.md

 Make sure to run setup.py (or the setup script for the language you are using).

-LCM uses UDP multicast to exchange messages, and can be used for to send byte representations of various objects and user-defined data types.
+LCM uses UDP multicast to exchange messages, and can be used for to send byte representations of objects (in Python, using .encode()) and user-defined data types.
 There are [tutorials](https://lcm-proj.github.io/tutorial_general.html) for defining these data types in various languages.

 ## Methods